system-transparency/stfe/README.md

 <a name="footnote-2">2</a>:
 So-called SCTs are signed promises that the log will merge a submitted entry within a Maximum Merge Delay (MMD), e.g., 24 hours.
-It is a significant system complexity because either the client needs to verify that these promises were honored after the MMD passed, or the client needs to trust that the logs are honest.
+This adds significant system complexity because the client needs to either verify that these promises were honored after the MMD has passed, or the client must trust that the log is honest.

 <a name="footnote-3">3</a>: